 If there is water in the diesel fuel filter, the message InSP4 appears in the instrument panel.
+In some models InSP4 illuminates together with ⊲to in the instrument.
 Consult a workshop.

 Lighting

 Important exterior lighting lamps, including cables and fuses, are monitored.
 In trailer mode, trailer lighting is also monitored.
 Trailers with LED lighting must have an adapter that enables lamp monitoring as with conventional bulbs.